aimeecodes/aimee.codes/_posts/2020-08-05-iowa-housing-exploration.md

 	}
 </style>

-My latest project (which I started talking about in my last post here) is related to Kaggle\'s ML competition to predict housing prices given 81 features of homes in Ames, Iowa.
+My latest project (which I started talking about in my last post <a href="/blog/2020/07/25/first-kaggle-competition">here</a>) is related to Kaggle\'s ML competition to predict housing prices given 81 features of homes in Ames, Iowa.
 Let\'s jump back in!

 I want to visualize some of the data, and see what relations exists between the features and our target output SalePrice.